DDMAL/e2e-omr-documentation/overview/document-analysis.md

 * **Image** - The image to use for training and whose layers will be provided.
 * **Background layer** - The mask for the background layer.
 * **Selected regions** - The mask for regions of the image that were manually classified into layers.
 * **Layer 0** - The mask for the foreground layer.
 This layer is usually used for the symbols to be classified in the [classification step]({{site.baseurl}}/overview/classification.html#interactive-classifier).
-In the case of OMR, this layer tends to be the 'music-symbol' layer.
+In the case of OMR, this layer tends to be the 'music symbol' layer.
 * *Layer Inputs* - Some number of layers (layer 1–9) can be added as inputs.

 ### Output Ports